hww/Sound-Bank-Compiler/README.md

 msbank my_sound_bank_description_file.txt
 ```

+The example of sound bank given in the 'sbk' folder.

 ## Source files for sound back compiler

 SBC gets on input a text file.
 Each line of the text could have 2 parameters when the the line is not empty or commented out.
 First word is a parameter name the second is value.